rtCamp/Frappe-Manager/docs/commands/migrate.md

 **Options**:

-* `--skip-backup`: Skip every pre-migration backup (DANGEROUS; use only when the backups themselves fail).
+* `--skip-backup`: Skip every pre-migration backup (DANGEROUS; use only when the backups themselves fail).  [default: false]
-* `--skip-config-backup`: Skip the config-file backups (bench config, compose files, site configs).
+* `--skip-config-backup`: Skip the config-file backups (bench config, compose files, site configs).  [default: false]
-* `--skip-db-backup`: Skip the per-site database dumps (DANGEROUS; the dumps are the rollback path for a failed migration).
+* `--skip-db-backup`: Skip the per-site database dumps (DANGEROUS; the dumps are the rollback path for a failed migration).  [default: false]
-* `--exclude-bench`: Bench to leave alone (repeatable; commas also accepted).
+* `--exclude-bench TEXT`: Bench to leave alone (repeatable; commas also accepted).
 Only with the 'all' address.
-* `-y, --yes`: Migrate without asking for confirmation.
+* `-y, --yes`: Migrate without asking for confirmation.  [default: false]
-* `--dry-run`: Print the migration plan and exit without migrating; never prompts.
+* `--dry-run`: Print the migration plan and exit without migrating; never prompts.  [default: false]
-* `--rerun`: Re-run the migration steps on a bench that is already up to date.
+* `--rerun`: Re-run the migration steps on a bench that is already up to date.  [default: false]
-* `--on-failure`: What to do when a bench fails: prompt (ask, the default), archive (set failed benches aside and keep the rest migrated), rollback (revert every bench).
+* `--on-failure [prompt|archive|rollback]`: What to do when a bench fails: prompt (ask, the default), archive (set failed benches aside and keep the rest migrated), rollback (revert every bench).
 A single-bench run always rolls back.

 ## Examples